armadaproject/armada/docs/developer.md

 ## Debugging

-The `localdev` environment can be started with debug servers for all Armada services.
+The `localdev` environment can is started with debug servers for all Armada services.
 When started this way, you can connect to the debug servers using remote debugging configurations in your IDE, or by using the delve client (illustrated here).
 Note that the external ports are